monoklabs/monok-docs/docs/setupnewfeed.rst

 .. image:: images/entertainmentfeed.png

-In this example we'll set up an article generation feed for news about celebrities in relation to the united kingdom. first we provide a list of publications, we chose the "Relevant News Articles" that will guess based on your query list of categories, the relevant source articles to use for your feed.
-If your query contains the word "music", it will automatically add and make use of news sources that are about music.
+In this example we'll set up an article generation feed for news about celebrities in relation to the united kingdom.
-Alternatively we could just leave the publications feed empty, as it default on "All news sources" and will thus include all possible publications.

-Next we type out our query, in this case we're interested in news about celebrities in relation the united kingdom, this can imply that a celebrity is british, or that they are visiting the UK or something similar.
+We type out our query, in this case we're interested in news about celebrities in relation the united kingdom, this can imply that a celebrity is british, or that they are visiting the UK or something similar.

 Our Query is the following ::